-If you’re trying to get your head around Starfield religions, our guide to who worships what gods is here to point you in the right direction.
+If you’re trying to get your head around Starfield religions, our guide to who worships what gods will point you in the right direction.

 Starfield religions are an important part of life across the Settled System and beyond.
-Not only do they influence the beliefs of the people and factions, but they also inspire individuals to do great acts, affecting the universe at large.
-We’ve tried to break down everything we know about the religions in Starfield so far, so you can avoid offending anyone on your first trip to a god-fearing planet.
+Not only do they influence the beliefs of the people and factions, but they also inspire individuals to perform great acts or commit awful atrocities, affecting the universe at large.
+We’ve broken down everything we know about the religions in Starfield, so you can avoid offending anyone on your first trip to a god-fearing planet.

 For more tips and tricks to traversing the universe, check out our guides for Starfield aliens, Starfield traits, Starfield cities, Starfield planets, and our Starfield NPC list.
 Or, see when you can start space-walking with our Starfield release date and Starfield collector’s edition guides.

-Starfield religions are just like religions in our world, ideological belief systems than inform the actions of those who believe in them.
+Starfield religions are just like religions in our world, ideological belief systems that inform the actions of their followers.
 Still, the thousands of years between our time and the setting of Starfield means you can’t go into this experience expecting the religions you’re accustomed to dealing with.

 - The Enlightened

 - The Great Serpent

 You can read a little more on each Starfield religion below.
 You should pay attention, as you can pick a religion when starting your adventure.
 Religions also have a slightly tenuous relationship with Starfield factions, so take everything into account when making your decision.